MaxmilionCarr/Capital-Markets-Data-Engine/README.md

-# The Financial Data API Integration Tool (DataHub)
+# Capital Markets Data Engine

-**DataHub** is a provider-agnostic financial data orchestration and storage framework designed to ingest, enrich, and store market and fundamental data from multiple financial data providers.
+This **Project** is a provider-agnostic financial data orchestration and storage framework designed to ingest, enrich, and store market and fundamental data from multiple financial data providers.